Krystle McLaughlin: Research and career

 McLaughlin joined University of North Carolina at Chapel Hill as a postdoctoral researcher, funded by a Seeding Postdoctoral Innovators in Research and Education (SPIRE) fellowship.
 She characterised proteins responsible for the transfer of antibiotic resistance and virulence in bacterial cells, as well as teaching the biology program.
 She was appointed a professor of practice at Lehigh University, where she started the PA DNA Day, a now annual celebration of DNA and genetics.
-She was in Paris during the November 2015 Paris attacks.
 At Lehigh University she developed innovative ways to teach undergraduates how to interpret crystallography.
 She uses lysozyme to teach students about molecular modelling and crystallisation.
 She has campaigned for a Synchrotron light source in South Africa.

 She joined Vassar College in 2017 as an assistant professor in chemistry.
 Here her lab focus on the spread of antibiotic resistance, the gut microbiome and biochemistry of mycobacteriophages.

 She takes part in science outreach activities.
 McLaughlin is the 2018 chair of the American Institute of Physics Liaison Committee on Underrepresented Minorities.
 She was elected to the American Crystallographic Association communication committees.